Terry Peloton.

 Cons: Can move around more compared to shorts that have grippers.
 Requires stitching to attach leg band to short.

-Shorts that use it: Breakaway Short, Euro Short, Actif Short, Soleil Short, Holster Hi Rise Short, and Holster Prima Short.
+Shorts that use it: All Breakaway Shorts, Euro Short, Actif Short, Soleil Short, Holster Hi Rise Shorts (all sizes),and Holster Prima Short.

 Zig Zag Fold-Over Hem